-- A. The elements of the University's Drug and Alcohol Free Workplace Program; - B. The effects of drugs and alcohol in the workplace; - C. Behavioral symptoms of being affected by marijuana, other controlled substances and/or alcohol: and - D. Rehabilitation services available.
+- A. The elements of the University's Drug and Alcohol Free Workplace Program; - B. The effects of drugs and alcohol in the workplace; - C. Behavioral symptoms of being affected by marijuana, other controlled substances and/or alcohol; and - D. Rehabilitation services available. - E. The University will maintain records of those supervisors and managers who receive training under the Universities Reasonable Suspension Training program.